-Sector groups particularly camerante to develop interesting the company's dealership
+RIGHTS-HOLDERS AT RISK Societal groups particularly vulnerable to adverse impacts from the company's activities

 Map the individuals and communities that are most at-risk of negative human rights impacts by the company.

 Children E.g., material depicting sexual abuse of children was widely distributed by users on the company's platform in 2019.

 Health status

 Human rights defenders

 Indigenous peoples

 LGBTQI people

 Migrants

 People living in poverty

 Persons with disabilities

 Racial and ethnic minorities

 Religious minorities

 Women

 Other(s)